biouno/biouno.github.io/content/blog/2018-01-29-using-job-dsl-plugin-with-active-choices-plugin.md

 can even use Active Choices parameters for that :-) And you can version control your parameters within your project configuration.

-It might still be hard to track if you have several scripts and you want to re-use them in different projects.
+It might still be hard to track if you have several scripts, and you want to re-use them in different projects.
 In that case, you may want to look into using Scriptler plugin as well.

 As per the Perl motto [TIMTOWTDI](https://en.wikipedia.org/wiki/There%27s_more_than_one_way_to_do_it),